How to Clean Your Pool Filter

 How to Clean Cartridge Filters

-Like sand filters, you need to clean cartridge filters whenever the pressure gauge rises 8-10 PSI above its normal operating levels.
+Like sand filters, you must clean cartridge filters whenever the pressure gauge rises 8-10 PSI above normal operating levels.
 Even if the pressure stays at a reasonable level, cartridge filters should be cleaned at least every six months and replaced every 3-5 years.

 Gather the Equipment